kalekdev/uni/fundamentals/cpp.typ

 - `this` is usually a const reference to the current instance, its properties can be accessed directly by their name as shorthand for `this->property`
 - The constructor can be called directly `myClass obj (arg1, arg2);` or simply `myClass obj;` (which calls the empty argument constructor, which is automatically generated to initialize properties with their null values if no such constructor has been written)
 - Property initialization directly from the constructor arguments can be written using the following shorthand: `rational(int n, int d): num(n), den(d)` rather than writing `this.n = n; ...`
 - `new` - Assigns memory on the heap for the object and returns a pointer.
 Has to be explicitly deleted (even after it leaves scope).
-Useful to allow a variable to be accessed by its pointer from outside of the current scope (otherwise it'll be automatically deleted).
+Useful to allow a stack variable to be accessed by its pointer from outside of the scope in which it was created (otherwise it'll be automatically deleted).
 - Concrete classes - Same as built in types, constructor initializes any needed heap properties and `~Destructor()` is called if `delete` is called to deallocate (unreserve) it .
 - representation - the properties / variables of a class, what stores memory
 - abstract class, similar to an interface in Go, simply a collection of methods such a class must implement, can be used to specify what an argument is expected to have.
 Implemented as `class Implementor: public Abstract {}`, this is *inheritance*